Best Interior Offensive Tackle Tandems Coming Into the 2019 Season

 The Top Ten

-One major reason why the passing game has been so good for so long is the fact that the Saints always find the best tackles out there.
-Every time, it's unreal to imagine.
+One major reason why the passing game has been so good for so long is that the Saints always find the best tackles out there.
+It's unreal to imagine.
 When these two are protecting Brees' weak side, magic happens for that offense to do unspeakable things.

 Schwartz was robbed of not getting the Pro Bowl, clearly their best blocker on that line easily.
-And while Eric Fisher is not as bad as some of the calls he gets pinpointed to, just think about this: you would not have wanted Luke Jockel as your Left Tackle, right?
+And while Eric Fisher is not as bad as some of the calls he gets pinpointed to, just think about this: you would not have wanted Luke Joeckel as your left tackle, right?

 Bakhtiari is one of the best left tackles in football, and I feel Bulaga is going to be more diminished than how he performed in his prime.
 This is more or less due to the fact that Bakhtiari is probably the only really great lineman up front that isn't all out of whack.

 I think they should be in the top 5.
-Bakhtiari is the best left tackle in football, and when Bulaga is healthy, he is one of the league's best right tackles.
+Bakhtiari is the best left tackle in football.
+When Bulaga is healthy, he is one of the league's best right tackles.

 There's an underrated set of tackles here.
-Trent Williams is another great left tackle who has shown his prowess over the course of his career when healthy, and Morgan Moses is no slouch at right tackle.
+Trent Williams is another great left tackle who has shown his prowess over the course of his career when healthy.
+Morgan Moses is no slouch at right tackle.

 The Titans pulled a very interesting experiment here, grabbing two guys who were at odds with one another due to the different Michigan colleges they represented.
 They actually make for a good to great pairing.